Jbleezy/BO1-Reimagined/README.md

 * Change type 100 stock ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Fix stielhandgranata impact damage
 * Decrease crossbow explosion radius to 256, increase damage
-* Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be while
+* Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
+* Perfect trap switch movement
+* Disable easter eggs on all versus gamemodes
+* Add kar98k upgraded previous damage on README
+* COTD sidequest reward: upgraded Wunderwaffe from every Wunderwaffe powerup for the rest of the game
+* Get COTD version of the Wunderwaffe on Shi No Numa and Der Riese
+* Give upgraded Wunderwaffe gold camo on Der Riese, but regular pap camo on COTD
+* Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen